(Back to Haunted Movies Index)

-Ghost Buster's imaginative, creative, hilarious script was written by the very talented Dan Aykroyd and Harold Ramis.
-Some of the premises about ghosts in this movie are the result of a very creative imagination, which ads up to to a very entertaining movie.
-Real apparitions don't leave a trail of gooey, slimy ectoplasm, that can be collected, & analyzed.
+Ghost Buster's imaginative, creative, and hilarious script was written by the very talented Dan Aykroyd and Harold Ramis.
+Some of the premises about ghosts in this movie are the result of a very creative imagination, which add up to to a very entertaining movie.
+Real apparitions don't leave a trail of gooey, slimy ectoplasm that can be collected & analyzed.
 Some have been photographed, filmed, and ghosts hunters do use instruments to detect such things as temperature changes.
 (NY: The "Gingerbread" Manor House; CA: The Whaley House; UT: Gibbs House)

-Ghosts can't be caught, or contained, but most ghosts can be made to leave by exorcism, or by help from a medium and /or parapsychologist.
-(See WA: Monaghan Hall; NY: Morris-Jumel Mansion; KS: Fort Leavenworth; MI: Grand Rapids)
+Ghosts can't be caught or contained, but most ghosts can be made to leave by exorcism or by help from a medium and /or parapsychologist.
+(See WA: Monaghan Hall; NY: Morris-Jumel Mansion; KS: Fort Leavenworth)

->While many apparitions, like the one of the elderly lady in the basement of the library, reading, at the beginning of the movie, are clearly seen in detail, and do indeed float above the floor, they usually don't turn into such a scary form that chased the trio of soon-to-be ghost busters out of the library.
+>While many apparitions, like the one of the elderly lady in the basement of the library, reading, at the beginning of the movie, are clearly seen in detail and do indeed float above the floor, they usually don't turn into such a scary form that chased the trio of soon-to-be ghost busters out of the library.
 (See SC: Legare Street House, OR: The Heceta House; IN: The Willard Library; MI: A Renovated House in Grand Rapids).
 If they are scary and mean, they usually are always that way toward the living.
-(See WA: Monaghan Hall; KY: Little White Flower; WI: The O'Brien House)
+(See WA: Monaghan Hall; KY: Little White Flower)

-The film has many ghostly FX.
-The Visual Effects are courtesy of Richard Edlund.
+The film has many ghostly effects.
+The visual effects are courtesy of Richard Edlund.
 Toward the end of the movie, after the grid is shut down by the EPA, many ghostly apparitions, vapors, mists, etc. invade the city.
-A cloudy mist goes up the tailpipe of a taxi, and a ghoul is seen driving the taxi, crashing into the side of the street, with a passenger in the back.
+A cloudy mist goes up the tailpipe of a taxi and a ghoul is seen driving the taxi, crashing into the side of the street, with a passenger in the back.
 The coming of Gozer, the demon dogs, the activity in Dana's kitchen and refrigerator are brought to life with a scary reality.

-Favorite Scenes: The "green spud" flying around the ritzy hotel, eating and drinking other's meals, and the battle scene in the main ball room between this green spud, and the Ghost Busters is most realistic and entertaining.
-The script also spoofs war movies, that have scenes of untried, rookie soldiers trying to cope before, during and after their first major battle, and how they learn to fight as a team to be victorious.
-The actual possession of Sigourney Weaver was pretty convincing and scary, and she is totally convincing as a woman possessed by a demon dog in the scene with Bill Murray, but the scariness was kept in check with Bill's funny lines, and reactions, creating a fun balance appropriate for a comedy.
-Also, the script also spoofs war movies, that have scenes of untried, rookie soldiers trying to cope before, during and after their first major battle.
+Favorite Scenes: The "green spud" flying around the ritzy hotel, eating and drinking other's meals and the battle scene in the main ball room between this green spud, and the Ghostbusters is most realistic and entertaining.
+The script also spoofs war movies that have scenes of untried, rookie soldiers trying to cope before, during and after their first major battle and how they learn to fight as a team to be victorious.
+The actual possession of Sigourney Weaver was pretty convincing and scary, and she is totally convincing as a woman possessed by a demon dog in the scene with Bill Murray, but the scariness was kept in check with Bill's funny lines and reactions, creating a fun balance appropriate for a comedy.
 The grand battle at the end and the ending is also most enjoyable, scary, adventuresome, and funny at the same time.